The Sun Also Rises (1957 film)

-The Sun Also Rises is a 1957 American drama film adaptation of the 1926 Ernest Hemingway novel of the same name directed by Henry King.
+The Sun Also Rises, alternatively known as ¡Fiesta!, is a 1957 American drama film adaptation of the 1926 Ernest Hemingway novel of the same name directed by Henry King.
 The screenplay was written by Peter Viertel and it starred Tyrone Power, Ava Gardner, Mel Ferrer, and Errol Flynn.
 Much of it was filmed on location in France and Spain as well as Mexico in Cinemascope and color by Deluxe.
 A highlight of the film is the famous "running of the bulls" in Pamplona, Spain and two bullfights.

 Plot

 A group of disillusioned American expatriate writers live a dissolute, hedonistic lifestyle in France and Spain in the 1920s.